 The Education Department offers many exciting off-site learning experiences for the Montgomery community, including after school art classes at selected community centers, presentations to community groups and in school classrooms, stories and art activities at the library and YMCA.

-This winter the Museum is continuing to offer weekly art classes at several locations, including the E. D. Nixon Community Center, Bertha T. Williams Rosa Parks Avenue Branch Library, and the Mount Meigs Department of Youth Services.
+This spring the Museum is continuing to offer weekly art classes at several locations, including the E. D. Nixon Community Center, Bertha T. Williams Rosa Parks Avenue Branch Library, and the Mount Meigs Department of Youth Services.
 Visual arts programming is based on temporary exhibitions as well as works of art from the Museum’s permanent collection.
-Activities include drawing, painting, and sculpting with unusual materials, making carved wooden masks with Tuskegee artist Homer Johnson, and building sculptures from recycled materials with well-known artist Charlie Lucas.

 ART IN THE AFTERNOON